hashi7412/CRUD-with-MySQL/README.md

 # Example of Golang CRUD using MySQL from scratch

 # Zontroy Code Generator
 Zontroy Code Generator is used to add code generation templates to the project.
 By minimizing the parts prone to code repetition with Zontroy code generator, I reduced the complexity of the project and made it more user-friendly.
 I generated code using zsif, zref and ziref file types.
 When I wanted to produce more than one repeated folder, I used the ziref file type by taking entities from the mssql database.
 I used zsif to prevent code repetition in the same file, and zref to create different files suitable for code repetition.
 For more information you can visit https://zontroy.com/.
-This repository show how to do database CRUD (create, read, update, delete) operations using Golang and MySQL.
-We are going to create an interface as databse frontend to handle these operations

 ## Install app